|

 account for about 5 percent of its own data center workload while the

+majority of its applications use multi-layer perceptrons.
 Google says it started looking into how it could use GPUs, FPGAs and

 custom ASICS (which is essentially what the TPUs are) in its data